jdevfullstack-tutorials/github-for-non-code-writers/README.md

 Right on GitHub, if you want to turn your repo as a web page for digital distribution and online presence, make sure first that it is public
-(for free accounts it is not allowed to enable GitHub Pages of private repos), if you read the link I gave you for my personal content
+(for free accounts, it is not allowed to enable GitHub Pages of private repos), if you read the link I gave you for my personal content